 “Several of us were trying to decide if we wanted to take job offers after graduation or should we do this whole PerBlue thing.”
 It’s a decision that every entrepreneur has had to make somewhere along the line: choosing between passion and guaranteed stability.

 But that was a decision that Woolworth himself hadn’t fully anticipated.
-He recalls:

 “When I started undergrad, I didn’t necessarily go into it thinking I would start my own company.
 I always just thought I would end up working for a tech company on the west coast.
 I thought that’s just what you do as a CS major.
 But when the opportunity to start PerBlue came up, we all kind of realized that this was a really cool opportunity to take advantage of and try to pursue.”

 And pursue it they did.
 Young, hungry, and talented, the PerBlue team decided to take the leap.
 According to Woolworth, “The thought process was looking at a market perspective with the timing for mobile devices and smartphones back in 2008 and 2009.
 We looked at just how much potential we thought there was there, and we had this incredible team already assembled.”